liccium/liccium-chrome-extension/README.md

 The plugin was developed by [Dominik Krakau](https://github.com/dkrakau) and [Sebastian Posth](https://github.com/sposth) in collaboration with the [Institute for Internet Security](https://www.internet-sicherheit.de/) of the Westfalian University of Applied Science.

-## How to use the browser plugin
+## How to use the browser plugin?

 Go to any website and click on the extension icon to verify content on this page.

-NOTE: Currently only images are supported.
+NOTE: Of course, you can only verify content that has been publicly declared by the creator, rightsholder, or any other entity.
+Currently only images are supported.
 In future releases you will be able to verify all media types and formats.

-## Examples
-To test the browser plugin, you can use the following examples:
+To test the browser plugin, you can use the examples, below:

-### Test declarations
+## Test declarations

 [https://twitter.com/bildoperationen/status/1656312620129959942](https://twitter.com/bildoperationen/status/1656312620129959942)

 <img width="400" alt="image" src="https://github.com/liccium/liccium-chrome-extension/assets/14913025/fea676a2-a9cc-4923-9446-6af2951a7bab">

-#### Declarations by two verified declarants
+### Declarations by two verified declarants

 https://photos.com/featured/eye-of-horse-gabriella-nonino.html

 <img width="400" alt="image" src="https://github.com/liccium/liccium-chrome-extension/assets/14913025/3b2ab918-5523-4a96-ace5-badd816564df">

-#### Example of fake/manipulated content
+### Example of fake/manipulated content

 This example shows how to resolve the original declaration from manipulated content: